Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Approximately 23,000 people in the U.S. will be diagnosed with malignant tumors of the brain or spinal cord during 2013.
+About 23,000 people in the U.S. will be diagnosed with malignant (cancer) tumors of the brain or spinal cord in 2015.
+Many more people will be diagnosed with benign (not cancer) tumors.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR